9.30am, 11.15am and 6.30pm every Sunday

 11.15 am* This service includes organ music and hymns, and usually the same sermon is preached as at the 9.30am service.
 Refreshments are available before this service.

 6.30 pm This is our most informal service, with contemporary music and a relaxed atmosphere.
 After the service is an opportunity to meet and encourage each other over refreshments, and Digging Deeper (14-18s) and our Student Group both meet.

 * Note: Whilst generally we hold 9.30am and 11.15 am morning services, there are occasional Sundays when we vary these arrangements (eg holding a joint morning service).
 Please see our calendar for any variations to our normal morning pattern!

 We look forward to meeting you!

 What to expect when I visit the church

-We have a fantastic programme for the children at church for ages 0-13 in our 9.30am service.
-Children stay with their parents at the start of the service as we worship together for the first part of the service.
+Once a month we have an All Age service at the 9.30am service where the whole church family worship and learn together, usually only lasting around 45 minutes.
+We have a fantastic programme every other Sunday for the children ages 2-14 in our 9.30am service.
+Children usually stay with their parents at the start of the service as we worship together for the first part of the service.
 The speaker will make it clear where and when children need to go to their programme.
-The 1115am service will have a creche available, with toys and a safe play area where you can be with your very young children.

 Children can expect to have fun playing games, and learning about God in a relevant way.